 In team settings, a Stone Wall often takes care of "tanking" duties, interposing himself between the enemy and an ally, typically a Glass Cannon that can take care of dealing damage while the Stone Wall takes care of defense.
 By keeping the enemy occupied, he allows allies with greater attack strength but poorer defense to kill the enemy without getting killed.
 Characters who do this are called "Meat Shields" or "Party Tanks."
 Often have moves designed to force attention to themselves ("pulling aggro").
 Sometimes called "Control Tanks".

 This trope partly takes its name from a real-life example: Confederate General Thomas "Stonewall" Jackson won the battle of Bull Run due to his strategy to not retreat from his line, no matter how bad things went for him.
 And for a while things went pretty bad.
+General Jackson himself is not an example of this trope despite the nickname, as outside of that particular battle, he was most noted for his offensive campaigns.

 The direct inverse of Glass Cannon.
 A subtrope of Competitive Balance.